"

 • [The event] + [es a la/las] + [time] or [Es a la/las] + [time]

-Activity ¿A qué hora es?
-Fill in the blanks
+Actividad 1.3-7 – ¿A qué hora es?

-Cultura: New Mexico and Hispanic Culture in the United States.
+Cultura: New Mexico and Hispanic Culture in the United States

 New Mexico is an important state for Hispanic history in the United States.
 It was part of Mexico until 1800’s.
 In fact, along with New Mexico, Texas, Utah, Arizona, California, and Nevada were also fully included into Mexico’s territory before 1821.
 Texas didn’t become a state until 1845 which would only make it a state for 180 years out of the 249 years that the United States became a country.
 In many cases, political borders divided cultures, communities and families that had been there for many hundreds of years.
 This is why New Mexico, just as the other states mentioned above, have such a rich Hispanic history.
 In the case of New Mexico just as the other states, many people speak Spanish.
 However, New Mexico is the only state where Spanish is used alongside English in state government functions.
 Because of New Mexico’s continued connection to Spanish, the traditions, the architecture and the food demonstrate a mix of Indigenous, Mexican and Spanish cultures.